The Best Budget Eats in Berlin

 Curry Baude

-If you find yourself at Gesundbrunnen station (which you might as there’s a direct train to Berlin Hbf and BER from here) Curry Baude is a pretty solid Currywurst stand.
+If you find yourself at Gesundbrunnen station (which you might as there’s a direct train to Berlin Hbf and BER from here) Curry Baude is a pretty solid currywurst stand.
 Currywurst with fries and a soft drink will set you back €6.30, while Kartoffelpuffer with apple sauce costs €3 and Bratwurst is €2.70.

 Badstraße 1-5 | Wedding